Specs are Android’s biggest advantage over iPhones, but do users care?

 I’ll similarly put cellular performance differences aside for the time being.
 At this point, top Android phones have potentially huge 5G advantages over 4G-only iPhones, but real world 5G performance remains uneven from country to country, city to city, and neighborhood to neighborhood.
 Apple will almost certainly catch up on cellular speeds in September.

 The camera spec gap is likely to be much larger between Android phones and iPhones this year.
-Apple’s strategy of sticking with and optimizing 12-Megapixel sensors is already being challenged by 100-Megapixel camera phones, with at least one 200-Megapixel model promised for this year.
+Apple’s strategy of sticking with and optimizing 12-megapixel sensors is already being challenged by 100-megapixel camera phones, with at least one 200-megapixel model promised for this year.
 These new devices deliver raw detail differences Apple cannot match, either with software tricks such as Deep Fusion or otherwise, unless iPhone 12 models adopt similarly high-resolution sensors.

 Granted, Apple users generally aren’t obsessed with specs.
 The company has effectively taught millions of people not to care about raw numbers, or at least not to obsess over one or two deficiencies, because they don’t tell the complete story of a product’s performance.
 Even if the latest iPhone’s CPU or wireless performance isn’t up to snuff with a top Android phone, that’s not going to cause most iPhone users to abandon ship.